 For example, when you inform future fathers that it’s their legal right to request shared parental leave.
 When you provide future parents with guidance and personal support, to understand the scheme, and when you share and promote examples of senior leaders who’ve taken shared parental leave in your organization.
 That one was all about encouraging the uptake of shared parental leave.
 Following on from that, it’s about recruiting returners.
-Returns are people who’ve either taken an extended career break for caring or for other reasons and to are either not currently employed, or maybe they’re in roles, which they’re overqualified.
+Returners are people who’ve either taken an extended career break for caring or for other reasons and are either not currently employed, or maybe they’re in roles for which they’re overqualified.

-When you recruit returners, what things that you can do are, for example, target places where returners are likely to be looking, ensure that your recruitment processes return a friendly, and then offer support before and during the assessment.
+When you recruit returners, things that you can do, for example, is to target places where returners are likely to be looking, ensure that your recruitment processes are returner friendly, and offer support before and during the assessment.
 Remember, these people who’ve taken an extended career break may have lost a bit of confidence but they certainly haven’t lost the skills and the knowledge.

 The next one then is to think about offering mentoring and sponsorship.
 They’re quite similar.
 Mentors provide guidance and advice to their mentees, while sponsors support the advancement and visibility of the person that they’re sponsoring.